 29) As noted at the outset of this decision, the primary issue is whether the Claimant qualifies as a "Child".
-Specifically, was he a child to whom T.M. had demonstrated a settled intention to treat him as a child of her family.
+Specifically, was she a child to whom T.M. had demonstrated a settled intention to treat her as a child of her family.

 30) Having considered all the oral and documentary evidence presented in this matter, I am not satisfied that the Claimant qualifies for compensation.
 Specifically, I find that the Claimant does not fall within the definition of "child" pursuant to the Plan.
+To qualify as a "child", I would need to be satisfied that T.M. demonstrated a settled intention to treat the Claimant as a child of T.M.'s family.

-31) I recognise that the Claimant had an incredibly close and loving relationship with his aunt, however, I must also be satisfied that T.M. took on the formal responsibility for the Claimant's upbringing.
+31) I recognise that the Claimant had an incredibly close and loving relationship with her aunt, however, I must also be satisfied that T.M. took on the formal responsibility for the Claimant's upbringing.